airsus/automagic/README.md

 You can rate the quality of the visualised data on the very right.
 You can choose between **Good**, **OK**, and **Bad**.
 These ratings are subjective and relative rather than absolute: The overall quality of your data should be used as point of reference.
 The colouring allows you to rate the quality of your data: Ideally, everything is green.
 Darker colours signify lower quality, i.e. artifacts etc. As a rule of thumb, horizontal artifacts are worse than vertical artifacts of the same size and colouring.
 After choosing a rating, you will automatically proceed to the next file.
 Please note that depending on your data and its signal to noise ratio, the color map may need to be modified.
 On the very bottom right of the window you can select the range of color map [-X, X] where X can be a positive integer between 25 < X < 150.
 The default range is [-100, 100].

-Should you spot bad channels (represented by horizontal lines which are darker than their surroundings), please select **Interpolate**.
+Detected bad channels during preprocessing are represented by horizontal lines which are darker than their surroundings.
+Should you also spot bad channels, please select **Interpolate**.
 This will activate selection mode.
 Manually navigate to bad channels and select them by clicking on them.
 Click on *Turn off* after selecting all bad channels.
 Click on Next to proceed to the next file.
 In the next step you will start interpolationg these bad channels and finally you can come back to re-rate these files after interpolating all selected channels.

    * Note: 	Only pre-processed files will be shown for rating.
    * Note: 	Manual rating can be interrupted anytime by closing the rating GUI.
 No data will be lost and you can resume rating later.